stretfordStart/soc_workstation_doc/docs/host_setup/arch_install.md

 ```

 - Show available networks with: `station INTERFACENAME get-networks`
-- To connect with a network use this command: `station INTERFACE_NAME connect SSID`
+- Connect a network with: `station INTERFACE_NAME connect SSID`
-- Exit iwctl with `exit`.
+- Exit iwctl with `exit`

 Check if the connection works: